doliinychenko/microcanonical_cooper_frye/README.md

 ## Current state

 The project is currently at the research and development stage.
-It is supposed to work for an arbitrary hypersurface, but not yet properly tested, documented and cleaned up.
+It is tested in a number of simple cases and already optimized to run fast enough for practical usage.
+The code still needs more documentation and clean up, but this is postponed until the paper is written.

 The sampled local distribution is limited to Boltzmann, but it is extendable to viscous-corrected distribution and quantum statistics.